 Occasional issues with leaking, and some don't like that this design lacks a door handle.

 Constructed for beverages, this refrigerator cools drinks and has a 104-can capacity.
-Attractive stainless steel door blends nicely with other appliances.
+The attractive stainless steel door blends nicely with other appliances.
 Can be used commercially.
 Quiet.

-Some longevity issues noted, including inadequate cooling, loose handles, and broken shelves.
+Some longevity issues were noted, including inadequate cooling, loose handles, and broken shelves.